 Euronext may occasionally announce an On-Site Audit (in whole or in part) to identify and locate the sources of errors in the Order Form.

-In case of an On-Site Audit the Audited Party ensures that the Audit Team will have access to the premises of the Audited Party and/or any other premises at which the Audited Party accesses, receives and/or Uses the Information and where compliance with the Agreement by the Audited Party may be ascertained.
+In case of an On-Site Audit the Audited Party ensures that the Audit Team will have access to the premises of the Audited Party and/or any other premises at which the Audited Party accesses, receives and/or Uses the Information and/or Original Created Works and where compliance with the Agreement by the Audited Party may be ascertained.
 Any On-Site Audit will be conducted on business days and during normal business hours.

 If the Audited Party requires Euronext to change a Remote Audit, as announced by Euronext in the Audit Notification, into an On-Site Audit, all reasonable additional costs resulting from such change will be borne by the Audited Party.